ffluegel/zippyshare/README.md

 ## zippyshare.sh
-### bash script for downloading zippyshare files it automatically decrypts .dlc files and downloads zippyshare links.
+### bash script for downloading zippyshare files from .txt file or .dlc container.

 ### You need the node npm package **decrypt-dlc-cli** to use this script